What is PUL or polyurethane laminated fabric?

 PUL fabric comes in several different weights, with the lighter weight 1mm thick type being the one you’ll most commonly find.
 This type is generally quite drapey and doesn’t crease.

 The fabric layer is typically polyester or cotton, which is sometimes called laminated cotton, or simply laminated fabric.

 The base fabric can also be linen which makes a brilliant, on-trend tablecloth.
 In fact, when I ran Duckcloth as an online fabric store, one of the best-selling fabrics was our natural coloured laminated linen.
-The closest I can find now is this laminated linen from Etsy seller BohCraft.

 Where to buy PUL fabric in Australia?

 If you’re looking for PUL fabric by the metre in Australia, here’s my pick of the options available: